wikimedia/html-metadata/README.md

 html-metadata
 =============
 [![npm](https://img.shields.io/npm/v/html-metadata.svg)](https://www.npmjs.com/package/html-metadata)
-> MetaData html scraper and parser for Node.js (supports Promises and callback style)
+> MetaData html scraper and parser for Node.js (supports Promises only.
+Callbacks were deprecated in 3.0.0)

 The aim of this library is to be a comprehensive source for extracting all html embedded metadata.
 Currently it supports Schema.org microdata using a third party library, a native BEPress, Dublin Core, Highwire Press, JSON-LD, Open Graph, Twitter, EPrints, PRISM, and COinS implementation, and some general metadata that doesn't belong to a particular standard (for instance, the content of the title tag, or meta description tags).